dmil/code4policy/commandline/04-unix.md

 Note how the environment variable is no longer defined once you exit out of the shell and reopen it.
 The `~/.bash_profile` file is run every time you open a shell.
 You can store variables that you would like to persist in there.

-Check out all of your environment variables
+Check out all of your environment variables: `printenv`
-`printenv | less`

 * some basic ones [http://www.ee.surrey.ac.uk/Teaching/Unix/unix8.html](http://www.ee.surrey.ac.uk/Teaching/Unix/unix8.html)